ZoeLeBlanc/IntroToDH2020/schedule.md

 - Discuss updated course policies
 - Discussion about data in the humanities.
 What do humanists' mean when they say *data*?
 What is a data biography?
-- Discuss potential datasets for final project and some of the difficulties in finding data
+- Discuss potential datasets for final project and some of the difficulties in finding data, as well as potential research questions
 - Explore The Pudding's Film Dialogue project and data with Jupyter notebooks and Pandas (time permitting)

 *Assignment for next class:*